WeblateOrg/weblate/docs/admin/support.rst

 * URL where Weblate is configured
 * Site title
 * Weblate version
-* Counts of some objects in Weblate database (projects, components, languages and users)
+* Counts of some objects in Weblate database (projects, components, languages, source strings and users)
 * Public SSH key

 No other data is submitted.